 As Daniel B. Maffei & Louis E. Sola wrote for Supply Chain Dive, “Everyone is responsible for port congestion, but no one is to blame.”
 In fact, the overcrowding and wait times at American mega-ports—particularly on the west coast—has become so severe it was recently the subject of a Federal Maritime Commission investigation.

 The U.S. economy’s 6.2% forecasted growth is good news for business but also means this congestion at the nation’s largest seaports will likely continue.
-Shippers might be tempted to see overcrowding as an insurmountable problem, but there’s actually a solution: look beyond those major ports.
+International shippers might be tempted to see overcrowding as an insurmountable problem, but there’s actually a solution: look beyond those major ports.

 “As the world continues to globalize, there will be demand for narrowly focused ports,” says Walter Kemmsies, chief strategist at real estate and investment management services firm JLL.
 “Just because it’s not the Port of Los Angeles doesn’t mean a smaller port doesn’t serve an important purpose.”

 While there are some things smaller ports can’t do, they can often save shippers time and money, provide flexibility and efficiency, and handle more than you think.

 Small ports are in the process of reinventing themselves for new realities and priorities during the economic recovery, and they excel at serving their region’s industries.
 Around the Great Lakes, ports handle international freight for industrial manufacturing.
 Florida ports handle a significant volume of inbound cargo from Asia, and the Jacksonville Port Authority (JAXPORT) in Northeast Florida handles 85% of cargo moving between mainland USA and Puerto Rico.